 basically contiguous in memory.
 It means that if we want to use our heap

-overflow to overwrite the name
+overflow to overwrite the name field in one of the

-structures, we will almost inevitably
+service_user structures, we will almost inevitably

 overwrite other pointers “along the way”, probably causing a